If you know of wrongdoing or fraud by your employer, one of the challenges you may face is what to do with that information.

-Two of the major laws that offer whistleblowers in certain types of cases protection against job retaliation and rewards are:
+Two major laws that offer whistleblowers job protection and rewards in certain types of cases are:

 For tips about being a whistleblower, see:

-If you would like to speak with a whistleblower attorney, please contact us.
-Phillips & Cohen LLP has dedicated its law practice to representing only whistleblowers for nearly 30 years.
-We are the most successful law firm representing whistleblowers, with more than $11 billion in recoveries from our cases.
+If you would like to speak confidentially with a whistleblower attorney and have your matter reviewed, Phillips & Cohen LLP offers free and confidential reviews of whistleblower cases.
+The firm has dedicated its law practice to representing only whistleblowers for nearly 30 years.
+We are the most successful law firm representing whistleblowers, with more than $12.3 billion in recoveries from our cases.